AltahhanAi/Data_Science/docs/content/unit1/01_03_data_preparation.md

 This invites discussion on whether several splits need to be performed and the average reported on, as well as how several models or techniques are compared and validated.
 Both of these topics will be discussed later, along with how to measure the performance of a model in the next couple of units.

-!!!
-"Note"
+!!! note

 	  Make sure to differentiate between sampling rows and selecting a subset of fields or columns.

 ###Filtering